frankeros/wazuh-selection-tasks/task-2/README.md

 ## Prerequisites
 - You should have been installed Node.
 - You should have been installed Wazuh Manager.
-- All the commands described below need to be executed with root user privileges.
+- All the commands described below need to be executed with **root user privileges**.
 - The script assumes that alerts are stored in /var/ossec/logs/alerts/alerts.json in the same host that this script is running.